Updated: Sep 29

 Reducing Exposure to VOCs in Your Home

 offers an app that allows you to scan barcodes of products and get a readout of their toxicity level.
-It's also recommended to conduct your own research by checking a product's Material Safety Data Sheet (MSDS) for a list of chemicals used.
+Environmental working group

 Workplace Hazardous Materials Information System.
 WHMIS is a system designed to provide information on hazardous materials used in Canadian workplaces.
 WHMIS training to manage Volatile Organic Compounds (VOCs) is an effective way for professionals to learn how to handle and manage hazardous chemicals in the workplace.
 This type of training is crucial for those who work with VOCs, as they can pose serious health risks if not handled properly.
 With WHMIS training, professionals can learn how to identify, store, handle, and dispose of VOCs safely and effectively, reducing the risk of exposure to themselves and others.
 Additionally, WHMIS training can help professionals comply with regulations and laws surrounding the handling and use of hazardous chemicals, ensuring a safe and healthy work environment.

 Here are some other related articles you may enjoy learning from: